Inspired by Harry and Meghan's Wedding May 19th 2018

 Bake for around 15-20 minutes until risen and golden and springy to touch: a skewer inserted should come out clean.

-Leave to settle for a few moments then remove from tins and cool on a wire rack.
+Leave to settle for a few moments then remove from the tins and cool on a wire rack.

 Dust with icing sugar just before serving.

 Iif you prefer to make a sponge sandwich cake, divide the mix between 2 x18cm (7inch) loose-bottomed sandwich tins and bake for 18-20 minutes at 160C as before.

 Beat the butter until creamy in a roomy bowl.
 Add the icing sugar, a little at a time and stir vigorously to combine.
 Finally, stir in the lemon juice to loosen the mixture to spreadable consistency.